By Jennifer Kaciuba

 “That shit was laced I swear”.

-I smelled their cigarette smoke and relaxed.
+I smelled their cigarette smoke and relaxed every part of my body.
+My muscles became less tense and my feet were not as heavy.
 I began breathing out of my nose and drifted off into a place that I hoped was less frightening than the one I had just been at.

 I felt a shake ten minutes later.
 Natalie stood above me.
 She had her two hands on me and was jerking me back and forth.

 “Get up, we got food”.
 I didn’t want to get up.
-I smelled the pizza though and without my consent, my eyes rushed open.
-Everything was spinning.
+I smelled the pizza though and without my own consent, my eyes rushed open.
+I turned away from the wall and lay on my stomach staring at the ceiling.
+Everything just wouldn’t stop spinning.
 It didn’t spin the way it would if I was about to throw up from drinking too much; the whole world was just lightly whirling around.
 It wasn’t bad enough to not be able to handle it but it made me nervous just the same.

 “Give me some pizza”.
 I didn’t want to wait around, I just wanted to fill up my stomach and go back to sleep.

-“What the fuck was with you tonight?”
+“What the fuck was with you tonight”?
 Natalie was looking at me like she was some kind of mother.
-She stood at attention and her hands were perfectly placed on her hips.
+Her eyes stood at attention and her hands were perfectly placed on her hips.
 I figured in a minute she would be shaking her index finger in my face, scolding me about how irresponsible and dumb I was.

 “You kept telling us you saw shit”.